 Make up for the hit by keeping your credit card account open and unused after paying off the initial balance.
-My Home Depot credit card lives in the bottom of a secure filing cabinet, untouched since it arrived in the mail.
+I keep my Home Depot credit card in the bottom of a secure filing cabinet, where it’s remained untouched since it arrived.

-Home Depot’s Low Price Guarantee includes a generous price match policy that covers in-store and online purchases.
-If you find a lower advertised price on an identical item to one you purchased from Home Depot, Home Depot will match that price (plus shipping, if it’s an online item) and reimburse the excess you paid.
+If you find a lower advertised price on an identical product to one you purchased from Home Depot, Home Depot will match that price and the competitor’s shipping rate (if any) and reimburse the difference.

 13. Rent a Truck at Your Local Home Depot

-Moving across town?
-Planning to haul the results of your DIY demolition project to the dump?
+Are you moving across town?
+Or planning to haul the results of your DIY demolition project to the dump?

-Before paying way too much for a U-Haul van or calling in a favor from that one friend with a pickup truck, check your local Home Depot.
+Before overpaying for a U-Haul or calling in a favor from that one friend with a pickup truck, check your local Home Depot.
 Though selection varies by store, many have flatbeds (essentially heavy-duty pickups) and box trucks (large moving vans) available for rent by the hour or day.

 14. Rent Tools Before You Buy

 It’s easy to spot in-store discounts at Home Depot.
 Just find the yellow price tags and look at the last numeral.
-If it’s a “6,” it’s a good deal.
-If it’s a “3,” it’s a great deal — the lowest the department is willing to go on that particular item.
+If it’s a 6, it’s a good deal.
+If it’s a 3, it’s a great deal.
+It’s the lowest the department is willing to go on that particular merchandise.

-Discounted prices ending in “6” typically last for six weeks.
-Then, the price drops to one ending in “3,” where it remains until the item sells out or Home Depot removes unsold inventory to make room for higher-margin stock.
+Discounted prices ending in 6 typically last for six weeks.
+Then, the price drops to one ending in 3, where it remains until the product sells out or Home Depot removes unsold inventory to make room for higher-margin stock.